 The METC Institute provides industry-leading GAMSAT preparation courses to Australian, and international students.
 METC Institute GAMSAT courses emphasise thorough knowledge and understanding of humanities, essay writing, and the sciences along with strategies and practice applying this knowledge.

 Much like post-graduate Medicine, courses are delivered via multiple media.
 Depending on your program of choice, courses comprise interactive online modules and exams, live and recorded lectures, and personal tuition.
-Students can choose between stand-alone courses, or packages & programs which aggregate multiple courses.
+Students can choose between stand-alone courses, or packages and programs which aggregate multiple courses.

-Excellence in International Medical Education
+Excellence in Medical Education

 ‘A great day.
 Very very useful, learnt heaps of really really constructive things and I now feel much more prepared for my interviews.
 There is still definitely lots of work to do, but now I know exactly what I should be practicing.
 Matt was great, really approachable and helpful.’